A drive into deep left field by Castellanos: Reactions

-The Cincinnati Reds issued a statement on Twitter expressing apologies and announcing Brennaman's immediate suspension.
+Later that night, the Cincinnati Reds issued a statement on Twitter expressing apologies and announcing Brennaman's immediate suspension.
 Reds pitchers Amir Garrett and Matt Bowman tweeted separate statements in support of the LGBTQ community.
-The following day, Fox Sports announced that Brennaman would no longer serve as an announcer for the channel's National Football League (NFL) broadcasts.
+The following day, Fox Sports announced that Brennaman would no longer serve as an announcer for the channel's National Football League broadcasts.
+On September 25, after Brennaman announced his resignation, Reds CEO Bob Castellini issued a statement calling Brennaman a "fantastic talent and a good man who remains part of the Reds family forever".

 Some media commentators noted that the apology appeared weak and insincere.
 Human Rights Campaign president Alphonso David described the incident as "unfortunate" and "a reflection of the bias that we still have in our communities", stating that "I think we need to really think about how this is how he felt so comfortable [saying the slur] in the first place."
 GLAAD released a statement calling the apology "incredibly weak and not enough".

-On September 25, 2020, after Brennaman announced his resignation, Reds CEO Bob Castellini issued a statement calling the announcer a "fantastic talent and a good man who remains part of the Reds family forever".
-Castellanos acknowledged the incident in a February 2023 Instagram post, which showed him practicing his swing in preparation for spring training and bore the caption "And there's a deep drive...
+Both Castellanos and his wife have expressed awareness of the jokes.
+In 2021, she posted on Twitter that she wanted the jokes to stop.
+He acknowledged the incident in a February 2023 Instagram post, which showed him practicing his swing in preparation for spring training and bore the caption "And there's a deep drive...
 Phillies '23".